UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team44-streetview-semantics.md

 ## Conclusion

 This work demonstrates that semantic segmentation performance in urban driving scenes cannot be meaningfully assessed, or improved, using pixel-level accuracy alone in the presence of extreme class imbalance.
 Through a series of controlled model iterations on the BDD100K dataset, we show that loss design, class-aware weighting, and training strategy play a decisive role in recovering minority-class performance.
-By progressively shifting from a general-purpose baseline to a targeted, high-resolution optimization focused on safety-critical classes, we achieve substantial gains in mIoU and per-class IoU for thin and rare objects such as bicycles, motorcycles, and poles.
+By progressively shifting from a general-purpose baseline to a targeted, high-resolution optimization focused on safety-critical classes, and explicitly encouraging boundary preservation, we achieve substantial gains in mIoU and per-class IoU for thin and rare objects such as poles and other fine-grained structures.
 These results highlight the necessity of task and risk-aware model design in autonomous driving and provide a practical blueprint for addressing imbalance-driven failure modes without reliance on dataset expansion.

 ## References